The Wash is a large muddy inlet beset by drying banks and fast swirling tides.

-For those prepared to make the effort, there are decent facilities for yachts and boats available on the River Nene at Wisbech and a waiting pontoon which is being built below Sutton Bridge (expected to be able to take visiting boats by the mid-summer of 2013).
+For those prepared to make the effort, there are decent facilities for yachts and boats available on the River Nene at Wisbech and a small marina below Sutton Bridge .
 At Wisbech apart from pontoon moorings where you lay afloat, all the facilities of a medium-sized town are right on hand.
 Mooring prices are very reasonable too.
-Sutton Bridge also has a good supply of shops and retail outlets available when the marina is in place and it is expected that their tariffs will be equally reasonable.
+Sutton Bridge also has a good supply of shops and retail outlets available and their tariffs are equally reasonable.

 It would not be a good idea to consider approaching Wisbech (or anywhere else deep in The Wash) with strong winds from the north-east, as you will find yourself trapped and embayed with numerous drying banks to Leewards.

 Gloomy warnings apart, in normal weather from the South West or Northwest and especially in light summer conditions there should be no problems other than the usual navigational ones.